Locally Constant Fibrations and Positivity of Curvature: Introduction

-The structure of this paper is as follows: In \textbf{\cref{sec:Preliminaries}} we discuss some preliminary results on semistability of vector bundles.
-We quickly recall all the important classical properties before proving \cref{IntroBiswas}.
-We also recall the definition of holomorophic connections in a principal bundle.
-For the convenience of the reader, we additionally quickly summarise the structural results obtained thus far for varieties of positive curvature which are going to be relevant for us later.
-This will be done in \textbf{\cref{sec:StructureTheory}}.
+The structure of this paper is as follows: In \cref{sec:Preliminaries} we collect some preliminary results on semistability of vector bundles and holomorophic connections in a principal bundle.
+In particular, we prove Proposition \ref{IntroBiswas}.